Created with Sketch. Created with Sketch.

 Agile’s fundamental focus is delivery, not exploration or business growth.

 As such, at best companies boast of teams that can deliver very fast, over and over again and increasingly.
-But nobody really wants the products their delivering.
-In the end, Agile only succeeded in creating Product Owners who are only professionals in delivery and implementing instructions.
+But nobody wants the products they're delivering.
+In the end, Agile only succeeded in creating Product Owners who are only professionals in delivering and implementing instructions.

 Project Managers Based on Orders

-Many Heads of Product, Product Managers, and Chief Product Officers are interested in hiring people with some specific skills in the job market that is extremely difficult to find.
-These include skills of Strategy, traditional Product Management, Marketing, Sales, and Business integrated with cutting-edge mindset and procedures from Lean Startup, Lean UX, Agile and Lean.
+Many Heads of Product, Product Managers, and Chief Product Officers are interested in hiring people with some specific skills in the job market that are extremely difficult to find.
+These include skills in Strategy, traditional Product Management, Marketing, Sales, and Business integrated with cutting-edge mindset and procedures from Lean Startup, Lean UX, Agile, and Lean.

-As it is right now, many Product Owners have project management or technical background and they don’t have the skills to design products customers will fall in love with.
+As it is right now, many Product Owners have project management or technical backgrounds and they don’t have the skills to design products customers will fall in love with.
 Their experience and professional background are on delivery, not product development.
 At best, they are effective at executing instructions.
-Someone gives them an order and they go-ahead to implement it.
+Someone gives them an order and they go ahead to implement it.

 Most of the Product Owners have a project management background or an engineering background.
 As such, they do not have essential management skills.

-Nonetheless, many of these Product Owners do not need management skills as a result of how their companies are organised.
-They are expected to work as instruction takers, delivery managers or backlog administrators.
+Nonetheless, many of these Product Owners do not need management skills as a result of how their companies are organized.
+They are expected to work as instruction takers, delivery managers, or backlog administrators.

-So how exactly can they cope if they decide to look for other jobs beyond their current job scope and consider other real digital product organisation?
+So how exactly can they cope if they decide to look for other jobs beyond their current job scope and consider other real digital product organisations?

-Or what if the firms they currently work for restructure their business models to become a real customer-centred product organisation?
+Or what if the firms they currently work for restructure their business models to become a real customer-centered product organization?

-If you’re running a digital business, it is absolutely crucial to ensure that the Product Owner and Product Manager is the same individual.
-If you decide to separate this role into two different positions, you may end up stopping your team from evolving and constantly create value for your company, clients or customers.
+If you’re running a digital business, it is crucial to ensure that the Product Owner and Product Manager are the same individual.
+If you decide to separate this role into two different positions, you may end up stopping your team from evolving and constantly creating value for your company, clients, or customers.

 Also, the extra duties of the product manager are what allow effective product owners to make better decisions in a product company and they are what is usually missing in the job market.